fklose/fklose/README.md

 Hi, I am Felix.
-I am currently pursuing a BSc. in Physics at the University of British Columbia.
-On my GitHub you will find my personal projects, as well as a selection of projects that I have completed as part my undergrad so far.
+I am pursuing a MASc. in Engineering Physics at the University of British Columbia.
+On my GitHub, you will find my personal projects and a selection of projects I have completed as part of my studies.